pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

         ];
     }
     ```
+- Calling `$imageAsset->getThumbnail('non-existing-thumbnail-definition)` with a non-existing thumbnail definition will now throw an exception.
+Same goes for video assets and video image thumbnails.

 ## 6.9.0
 - [Ecommerce] Ecommerce tracking `*.js.php` templates are deprecated and will not supported on Pimcore 10.
 Please use Twig `*.js.twig` templates.
 Also `Tracker::templateExtension` property is deprecated and will be removed in Pimcore 10.